 The fields of the Sensing Measurement Report field if the Sensing Measurement Report Type field is 0, are specified in Table B.

 Since the scaling and quantization is performed for each TX/RX antenna pair, the scaled and quantized CSI values are ordered by TX/RX pair.
-The CSI Sensing Measurement subfield begins with the set of scaling factors for each TX/RX antenna pair.
+The Sensing Measurement field begins with the set of scaling factors for each TX/RX antenna pair.

 For each TX/RX-antenna pair there is a 12-bit positive scaling factor.
-After the set of scaling factors there is either a 0-bit or 4-bit padding subfield.
-If there are an even number of scaling factors then a 0-bit padding subfield is included.
-If there are an odd number of scaling factors then a 4-bit padding subfield is included.
+If there is an odd number of scaling factors, then the set of scaling factors is followed by a 4-bit padding subfield.

 For each TX/RX-antenna pair the in-phase (real) component of the CSI is entered first and followed by the quadrature (imaginary) component of the CSI.
 This begins with the lowest frequency subcarrier, and is repeated for each subcarrier.
 The number of subcarriers (Nsc) depends on the bandwidth and the value of Ng.
 The number of subcarriers is provided in Table C.